nathan-nz/discourse-skip-moderation/README.md

-### discourse-forcemoderation
+### Discourse Skip Moderation

-This Discourse plugin lets you force all posts by particular, named users to go through moderation.
+This Discourse plugin lets you specify groups that can avoid moderation on a specified moderated category

-This is useful if you don't want to make all Trust Level 0 users go through moderation but have someone whose posts aren't completely worthless all of the time but need filtering to reduce annoyance and disruption.

 ## License